3.2 Basic Internetworking

 if (NetworkNum of destination = my NetworkNum) then deliver packet to destination directly else deliver packet to default router

 Let's see how this works in the example internetwork of Figure 1.
 First, suppose that H1 wants to send a datagram to H2.
 Since they are on the same physical network, H1 and H2 have the same network number in their IP address.
 Thus, H1 deduces that it can deliver the datagram directly to H2 over the Ethernet.
 The one issue that needs to be resolved is how H1 finds out the correct Ethernet address for H2—the resolution mechanism described in a later section addresses this issue.

 Now suppose H5 wants to send a datagram to H8.
 Since these hosts are on different physical networks, they have different network numbers, so H5 deduces that it needs to send the datagram to a router.
 R1 is the only choice—the default router—so H1 sends the datagram over the wireless network to R1.
-Similarly, R1 knows that it cannot deliver a datagram directly to H8 because neither of R1's interfaces is on the same network as H8.
+Similarly, R1 knows that it cannot deliver a datagram directly to H8 because neither of R1's interfaces are on the same network as H8.
 Suppose R1's default router is R2; R1 then sends the datagram to R2 over the Ethernet.
 Assuming R2 has the forwarding table shown in Table 1, it looks up H8's network number (network 4) and forwards the datagram over the point-to-point network to R3.
 Finally, R3, since it is on the same network as H8, forwards the datagram directly to H8.

 Note that it is possible to include the information about directly connected networks in the forwarding table.
 For example, we could label the network interfaces of router R2 as interface 0 for the point-to-point link (network 3) and interface 1 for the Ethernet (network 2).
 Then R2 would have the forwarding table shown in Table 2.